 8. We care about our employees.
 Happy, fit employees produce good work and they’re enjoyable to have around your home.
 Our wages and benefits produce a team we are ever so proud of.
 This isn’t a bunch of unproven newbies hired just for your job but a team of quality-driven and quantity-driven professionals.

 9. We care about our community.
-Both Rick Dubrow and Cindi Landreth, our President and Vice President, are regionally known for their progressive activism with organizations like the Whatcom Folk School, Sustainable Connections, RE Sources, Futurewise Whatcom, Transition Whatcom and Living Democracy.
+We are regionally known for our involvement with organizations like the Whatcom Folk School, Sustainable Connections, RE Sources, Futurewise Whatcom, Transition Whatcom, Kulshan Community Land Trust, and Living Democracy.
 Sure, our professional work improves our community one building at a time, but we’re also out there designing and building a quality community that you can be proud of.

 We take pride in our company’s attention to detail; in knowing as much as reasonably possible about your particular home before we tear into it.
 All too often we run into a potential client who didn’t select A-1 Builders because our proposed price appeared high when, after all was said and done, their final bid with another builder, burdened with numerous change orders and surprises, exceeded our original proposed price!
 So we ask you to think long and hard about proceeding with competitive bidding versus a negotiated contract as you make your decision about who you will hire to turn your dream into reality.